nkdalal/google-capstone-cyclistic/README.md

 Data structure

-The data has been provided by Motivate International Inc. and can be downloaded from this link.
+The data has been provided by Motivate International Inc. and can be downloaded from this link - https://divvy-tripdata.s3.amazonaws.com/index.html.
 The data is available in csv format with column names as:

 cols(